MrMuhammadHussain/real-time-code-editor/README.md

 * `eval()` is used to run code (JavaScript only).
 Avoid running unsafe code.
 * React 19+ may conflict with some libraries like `react-avatar`.
 Use alternatives like `avvvatars-react`.
+* 🖥️ It's comprtable with desktop
+* 📱 to use in mobile rotat the phone or desktopsite version

 ---